 The formal name is Heikenji (平間寺), but the name of "Kawasaki Daishi" is well-known all over the country.

-It is the headquarters of the Chisan sect of Shingon Buddhism, and was
+It is the headquarters of the Chisan sect of Shingon Buddhism which is one of Japanese Buddhism.

 He was very poor, but he had been worshipping Koubou Daishi (The real name is Kuukai, the high priest in the 9th century).

-One night, a priest appeared to him in his sleep, and the priest said
+One night, he met a priest in his dreams.

 After that, he built a small hut, set the statue in the hut, and had worshiped it every day.